-Certain specific coins may be appreciated for their depictions.
+Certain specific coins may be appreciated for their depictions more than others.
 For instance the two pillars on the Spanish pillar dollar who came to symbolize iron (canon) weapons that may successfully confront evil.
-In the 18th century the Maria Theresa Thaler (nicknamed for instance Abu Rish – Father of Feathers) slowly replaced the Spanish Pillar Dollar (nicknamed Abu Madfa – Father of Guns in Egypt) as most popular coin in the region.
-Of both coins imitation have been made over the years, not as counterfeit currency, but rather as amulet since original coins became more scarce over time.
-These amulets are especially important to the study of silver since they often supply information on silversmiths in the region as their names are often presented on the (imitation coin) amulets.
+In the 18th century the Maria Theresia Thaler (nicknamed for instance Abu Rish – Father of Feathers) slowly replaced the Spanish Pillar Dollar (nicknamed Abu Madfa – Father of Guns in Egypt) as the most popular coin in the region.
+Of both coins imitation have been made over the years, not as counterfeit currency, but rather as amulet, since original coins became scarce over time.
+These amulets are especially important to the study of silver jewelry since they often supply information on silversmiths in the region as their names are sometimes presented on the (imitation coin) amulets.

-Sometimes the coins used to decorate dress are flattened or deliberately disfigured before being used, in order to lessen the monetary value of the coins.
-Also imitation coins of lesser quality are used in costume.
+Sometimes the coins used to decorate dress are flattened or deliberately damaged before being used, in order to lessen the monetary value of the coins.
+Also, imitation coins of lesser quality are used in costume.
 In this way one may still produce the pattern of coins desired for the costume, but with much less financial means.
-These sequins often contain a date.
+These sequins often also contain a date.
 However, dating with these coins is impossible, since these sequins are pressed in molds that may be used over and over again without changing the numbers on the molds.